In the Wake of Your Leave

 "In the Wake of Your Leave" is a song by Australian alternative rock band Gang of Youths, released on 7 January 2022 as the third single to their third studio album, Angel in Realtime (2022).
 It peaked at number 29 on Billboards Adult Alternative Airplay chart, and was considered a favourite to top Triple J's Hottest 100 of 2022 poll, ending up at number 9.
 In May 2022, a re-recorded version of the track was released on their Immolation Tape EP.

 Background and release

 The band's third studio album, Angel in Realtime, was announced on 10 November 2021, along with a track list, details of a worldwide tour, and "Tend the Garden", the album's second single following "The Man Himself" (October 2021).
 "In the Wake of Your Leave" was issued on 7 January 2022.
 Melbourne-based graphic designer Bradley Pinkerton, who handled the cover for earlier single "The Man Himself", produced the artwork for the track.
 On 18 April 2022, the band performed the track live on The Tonight Show Starring Jimmy Fallon.

 On 20 May 2022, the band surprised released their third EP, Immolation Tape, containing a re-recorded version of "In the Wake of Your Leave".
-It was recorded in March at a Sirius XM studio in the United States for the station's Spectrum Sessions program.
+It was recorded in March at a SiriusXM studio in the United States for the station's Spectrum Sessions program.